anmolanand2001/Firewalld_config/README.md

 ```bash
 sudo firewall-cmd --zone=public --add-rich-rule='rule family="ipv4" protocol value="icmp" drop'
 ```
-15. We relaod and check for the ICMP connection by sending a ICMP ping
+15. We reload and check for the ICMP connection by sending a ICMP ping
 ```bash
 sudo firewall-cmd --reload
 ```